sudipbhr/domain-search-script/README.md

 # Domain Search Automation Script

+## The ultimate goal of this repo is to accept a prompt(set of keywords) from the user generate a possible domain names and search through multiple domain provider and give the result to the user

+## ❤️ Open for collaboration ❤️ ##

 This Python script uses Selenium to automate the process of searching for available domain names on Namecheap.
 It checks a list of domain names, searches for them on Namecheap, and retrieves information about whether the domain is available, along with its price.

 ## Features